Daichi Kamada: Senior career

-Having previously failed to make a cut to the Samurai Blue squad for the 2019 AFC Asian Cup, it was announced on 15 March 2019 that Kamada was called up to the Japan squad for the first time.
-He made his debut for the Samurai Blue on 22 March 2019 in a friendly against Colombia, as a 79th-minute substitute for Takumi Minamino.
-Kamada then scored his first Japan goal, in a 6–0 win against Mongolia on 10 October 2019.
+Having previously failed to make a cut to the senior squad for the 2019 AFC Asian Cup, it was announced on 15 March 2019 that Kamada was called up to the Japan squad for the first time.
+He made his debut for the Japn on 22 March 2019 in a friendly against Colombia, as a 79th-minute substitute for Takumi Minamino.
+Kamada then scored his first goal, in a 6–0 win against Mongolia on 10 October 2019.

-Almost a year later, in October 2020, Kamada was called up to the Samurai Blue squad.
+Almost a year later, in October 2020, Kamada was called up to the squad again.
 He made his first appearance in almost a year, coming on as a 71st-minute substitute, in a 0–0 draw against Cameroon on 14 October 2020.
 Kamada then scored three goals in three matches for Japan between 25 March 2021 and 28 May 2021 against South Korea, Mongolia and Myanmar.
-In May 2022, he was called up to the Samurai Blue's squad for the Kirin Cup Soccer.
-Prior to the tournament, Kamada scored his first goal in over a year, and set one of the goals, in a 4–1 win against Paraguay.
-He played once for Japan in the tournament, as the Samurai Blue loss 3–0 against Tunisia.
+In May 2022, he was called up in time for the 2022 Kirin Cup Soccer.
+Prior to the tournament, Kamada scored his first goal in over a year, and put up one assist, in a 4–1 win over Paraguay.
+He played once for Japan in the tournament, as Japan lost 3–0 against Tunisia.
 Three months later on 23 September 2022, Kamada scored once again, in a 2–0 win against United States.

 On 1 November 2022, Kamada was named in the final squad for the 2022 FIFA World Cup in Qatar.
 He made his World Cup debut, starting a match, in Japan's 2–1 win over Germany.
-He was in the starting eleven squad when the Samurai Blues win 2–1 over Spain to help his country reached the knockout phase.
+He was in the starting eleven squad in Japan's 2–1 win over Spain to help his country reached the knockout phase.
 In the last-16 of the World Cup against Croatia, Kamada started the match and played 75 minutes before being substituted, as the match eventually ended 1–1 with Japan crashing out after their defeat on penalties.
 Reflecting on playing in the World Cup, he expressed his disappointment of being the only starter in the attacking position to not score or provide assists.

 Following the World Cup, Kamada received a call–up from Japan for the Kirin Challenge Cup on 15 March 2023.
-He played his first match for the Samurai Blue since the World Cup, in a 1–1 draw against Uruguay on 24 March 2023.
+He played his first match for the Japan since the World Cup, in a 1–1 draw against Uruguay on 24 March 2023.
 On 16 November 2023, Kamada scored Japan's second goal of the game, in a 5–0 win against Myanmar.
-However, on 1 January 2024, he was cut from the Japan's squad for the AFC Asian Cup in Qatar.
-Kamada was able to make his return to the Samurai Blue squad when he was called up on 24 May 2024.
+However, on 1 January 2024, he was cut from Japan's squad for the AFC Asian Cup in Qatar.
+Kamada was able to make his return to the team when he was called up on 24 May 2024.
 Kamada made his first appearance for Japan in six months against Myanmar on 6 June 2024 and set up one of the goals, in a 5–0 win.